-A gang of English burglars came to New York city in 1871 and selected this establishment to commence upon.
-By the use of forged letters they succeeded the interior of their number into in introducing one of their number into the establishment as porter.
+A gang of English burglars came to New York city in 1871 and selected this New York city in 1871 and selected this establishment to commence upon.
+By the use of forged letters they succeeded in introducing one of their number into the establishment as porter.
 He was unusually faithful and well liked by his employer.
 He found time during his labors to take an impression in wax of the lock to the front door.
-The secret the lock to the front door.
 The secret of the window curtains rested alone with the proprietor.
 One night four of the gang entered the place by means of the false key made from the impression.
 They did not notice the curtain roll silently up.
+The private watchman on lently up.
 The private watchman on the beat saw them at work on the safe, summoned aid, and after a desperate resistance, succeeded in arresting the four men.
 They were all sent to Sing Sing for long terms.
-After this attempt, the old gentleman who owned the place, grew very nervous on the subject of burglars, and formed the habit of leaving his house at all hours of the night, visiting his establishment, entering to assure himself that everything was all right, and then returning home.
+After this attempt, the old gentleman who owned the place, grew very nervous on the subject of burglars, and formed the habit of leaving his house at all hours of the night. ing his house at all hours of the night. ing his house at all hours of the night, visiting his establishment, entering to assure himself that everything was all right, and then returning home.
 One night the old gentleman came along about 1.30 o'clock, spoke pleasantly to the private watchman, quietly entered the store, pulled down the blinds, and after a half hour emerged, bade the watchman good-night.
-The next day it was learned that the old gentleman had been found lying unconscious in the street.
-Some of the English gang had of the window curtains rested alone with it was learned that the old gentleman had been found lying unconscious in the street.
+The next day it was learned that the old gentleman it was learned that the old gentleman had been found lying unconscious in the street.
 Some of the English gang had waylaid him, and procured his keys.
-One of their number, made up to person-ate the old man, had walked down to the store, and with the aid of the combina tion to the safe found on his person, opened it, and quietly walked away with a stock of diamonds valued at \$75,000.
+One of their number, made up to personate the old man, had walked down to the store, and with the sid of the combination to the state of the series found on his negret. tion to the safe found on his person, opened it, and quietly walked away with a stock of diamonds valued at \$75,000.
 The perpetrators of this singularly bold robbery were never apprehended.

-Reported Under Fear of Libel."
-A lawyer of Fall River, Mass., sued the Herald, of that place, for libel, and claimed \$15,000 damages because the paper published a three-line item about him.
-The suit brought out considerable editorial irony, of which the following, taken from the Herald's police-court taken from the Herald's police-court report, is a unique specimen:
+"Reported Under Fear of Libel."
+A lawyer of Fall River, Mass., sned the Herald, of that place, for libel, and claimed \$15,000 damages because the paper published a three-line item about him.
+The suit brought out considerable editorial irony, of which the following, taken from the Herald's police-court report is a unique argeiners.